TimotheeCharrierElsys/YOLO-FPGA-VHDL/README.rst

    make html

-Open the build ``DOCS/build/index.html``.
+Open the build ``docs/build/index.html``.

 Informations
 ============

-Synthesizable source code is found in the ``SRC/RTL`` folder.
+Synthesizable source code is found in the ``src/rtl`` folder.
-Testbench source code is found in the ``SRC/BENCH`` folder.
+Testbench source code is found in the ``src/bench`` folder.

 The library ``types_pkg`` is required for all modules.

 .. warning::
     All files must be handled as VHDL-2008.
+Using unconstrained arrays is not allowed in VHDL-93.